+Fourth: Density

-Practical Ecology Fourth: Density The mass density or density of a material is defined as its mass per unit volume.
-In some cases density is also defined as its weight per unit volume; although, this quantity is more properly called specific weight.
-Different materials usually have different densities, so density is an important concept regarding buoyancy, purity and packaging.
+The mass density or density of a material is defined as its mass per unit volume.
+In some cases density defined as its weight per unit volume.
+This quantity is more properly called specific weight.
+Different materials usually have different densities, so density is an important concept to express the buoyancy, purity and packaging.

 Less dense fluids float on more dense fluids if they do not mix.
 This concept can be extended, with some care, to less dense solids floating on more dense fluids.
-If the average density (including any air below the waterline) of an object is less than water (1000 kg/m3) it will float in water and if it is more than water's it will sink in water.
+If the average density (including any air below the waterline) of an object is less than water (1000 kg/m^3) it will float in water and if it is more than water's it will sink in water.

 The mass density of a material varies with temperature and pressure.
 (The variance is typically small for solids and liquids and much greater for gasses.)
 Increasing the pressure on an object decreases the volume of the object and therefore increase its density.
+Increasing the temperature of a substance (with some exceptions) decreases its density by increasing the volume of that substance.

+a.Hydrometer

+A hydrometer is an instrument used to measure the specific gravity (or relative density) of liquids; that is mean, the ratio of the liquid density to the density of water.

+• The principle

-Increasing the temperature of a substance (with some exceptions) decreases its density by increasing the volume of that substance. a.Hydrometer A hydrometer is an instrument used to measure the specific gravity (or relative density) of liquids; that is, the ratio of the density of the liquid to the density of water. • The principle Operation of the hydrometer is based on Archimedes' principle that a solid suspended in a fluid will be buoyed up by a force equal to the weight of the fluid displaced.
-Thus, the lower the density of the substance, the farther the hydrometer will sink. • The consists A hydrometer is usually made of glass and consists of a cylindrical stem and a bulb weighted with mercury or lead shot to make it float upright.
-The liquid to be tested is poured into a tall container, often a graduated cylinder, and the hydrometer is gently lowered into the liquid until it floats freely.
+The basic principle of the hydrometer based on Archimedes' principle that The buoyant force applied to an object is equal to the weight of the fluid the object displaces.
+Thus, the lower the density of the substance, the farther the hydrometer will sink.

+• The consists

+A hydrometer is usually made of glass and consists of a cylindrical stem and a bulb weighted with mercury or lead shot to make it float upright.
+The tested liquid poured into a tall container, often a graduated cylinder, and the hydrometer is gently lowered into the liquid until it floats freely.
 Hydrometers usually contain a scale inside the stem, so that the specific gravity can be read directly.
 A variety of scales exist, and are used depending on the context.
-Hydrometers may be calibrated for different uses, such as a lactometer for measuring the density of milk, a saccharometer for measuring the density of sugar in a liquid, or an alcoholometer for measuring higher levels of alcohol in spirits.
+Hydrometers may be calibrated for different uses, such as a lactometer for measuring the milk density, a saccharometer for measuring the sugar density in a liquid, or an alcoholmeter for measuring higher levels of alcohol in spirits.